 You probably don’t have to go far to find a jogger on a busy road near you wearing all black for their ‘run’.
 What a shame.
 They have no idea the danger that lurks around a bend : a speeding car with a distracted driver who isn’t thinking about a sudden shadow of a person in the roadway!
 A few moments hence and both of their lives will forever change.

 The same holds true for pedestrians who head out for ‘early morning walks.’
 Sure it’s a nice time to be out, but it’s also a tough time to be seen by cars.
-I’ve handled more than one case of early morning walkers – in a crosswalk – being struck down by an oncoming car because the driver (a) didn’t expect them to be there, and (b) couldn’t spot them!
+I’ve handled many cases of early morning walkers – in a crosswalk – being struck down by an oncoming car because the driver (a) didn’t expect them to be there, and (b) couldn’t spot them!
 Chances are the drivers are rushing to work, their mind elsewhere with the radio blaring when … boom .. something – a person – just flew up on their hood!
 In one such case I asked the female pedestrian what color jacket she was wearing on her 6 a.m. walk?
 ‘A dark color’ she said.

 Pedestrians and joggers: Please -> WEAR BRIGHT REFLECTIVE CLOTHING EVERY TIME YOU GO IN A ROADWAY FOR RECREATIONAL USE!
 Remember -> you’re SHARING the roadway with MOVING VEHICLES!
 Should you get hit, it may well be your own doing.
 Worse, you may never heal from your injuries.